What’s the Best Camera for Landscape Photography?

 Best Big Budget Camera

 The Fujifilm GFX is a medium format mirrorless camera, housing a larger chip and a massive resolution of 51.4-megapixels.
 The larger sensor is able to capture more light and information, making it a great choice for landscapes.
 However, the camera is larger, doesn’t handle as well as a digital SLR and currently the choice of compatible lenses is limited.
 Not to mention cost – this camera, with lenses, represents a big investment.

 There are lots of advantages to going mirrorless, but a digital SLR still offers the best handling.
 Providing your budget allows, opt for a full-frame camera for landscapes.
-The Canon EOS 5DR S offers the most megapixels and is an excellent choice, but the Nikon D810 is also a good choice, with great dynamic range.
-It will be interesting to see what the D850 offers when it is launched – as it has the potential to be the best option yet.
+The Canon EOS 5DR S offers the most megapixels and is an excellent choice, but the Nikon D810 is also a good choice, with great dynamic range (and you’re saving money since it is not the latest camera anymore).